material-components/material-components-web/packages/mdc-notched-outline/README.md

 CSS Class | Description
 --- | ---
 `mdc-notched-outline` | Mandatory.
 Container for the SVG of the notched outline path.
-`mdc-notched-outline--notched` | Class to activate notch outline.
+`mdc-notched-outline--notched` | Class to open notch outline.
 `mdc-notched-outline__path` | Mandatory.
 The path of the SVG of the notched outline.
 `mdc-notched-outline__idle` | Mandatory.
 The full outline when the notch is hidden.